coleifer/peewee/docs/peewee/schema.rst

 .. code-block:: shell

-   python -m pwiz -e postgresql my_database > models.py
+   pwiz -e postgresql my_database > models.py
-   python -m pwiz -e sqlite my_app.db > models.py
+   pwiz -e sqlite my_app.db > models.py

 The generated models can be used directly or as a starting point for further customization.